HeardLibrary/digital-scholarship/manage/control/github/pages-themes.md

 ## HTML markup to customize features available in Markdown

-Sometimes Markdown has markup for the page feature you want, but it doesn't work the way you want.
+Sometimes Markdown has markup for the page feature you want, but it doesn't look or work the way you want.

 **Hyperlinks**